Joint authorship: Thomson v. Larson

 In another case wherein both the participants had contributed expression, the court denied joint authorship status due to lack of requisite intent.
 Thomson v.
 Larson revolved around the claims to co-authorship of the musical Rent made by a dramaturge.
 In this particular case, Jonathan Larson, the author, had written the original play and was having it produced by the New York Theatre Workshop ("NYTW").
 Lynn Thomson, who was a literature professor at New York University, was hired to help shape and form the plot.
 The NYTW and Thomson entered into an agreement the terms of which stated that Thomson was to be listed as 'dramaturge' for billing purposes as an independent contractor.

 However, not long after the dress rehearsal, Larson died and Thomson filled in his shoes and concluded the book to be used for the musical.
 At this stage, Thomson was yet to sign a waiver which would entail her handing over any copyright interest in the concluded work.
-Notwithstanding the fact that Thomson had a significant contribution in portions that could be copyrighted to the end result, the court held that Rent was not the product of joint work and as such Thomson could not claim the status of co-author.
+Notwithstanding the fact that Thomson had a significant contribution in portions that could be copyrighted to the result, the court held that Rent was not the product of joint work and as such Thomson could not claim the status of co-author.
 The argument furthered in this regard was that there was a lack of expression of an indication on behalf of Larson which would indicate that it was ever his intention for Thomson to be a joint author.
 Instead, his intention as expressed characterized her capacity as an editor of his original work.
-The court reiterated the precedent established by Childress, rejecting Thompson's argument that the requirement of intention needs to be met with only in a situation where an author's contributions are minimal.
+The court reiterated the precedent established by Childress, rejecting Thomson's argument that the requirement of intention needs to be met with only in a situation where an author's contributions are minimal.

 The court held that in order to be characterized as a joint author, an individual must show two things: first, that he or she produced independent copyright material within the context of the creative process and second, that both individual authors exhibited mutual intent to create the joint work.
 However, the court argued that, despite Thomson's significant contribution to the development of Rent, Thomson's claim was without a clear demonstration that Larson knowingly intended to share the playwright credit with her and hence Thomson would not qualify as a joint author.